cloudflare/cloudflare-docs/content/api/tokens/advanced/restrictions.md

 ---
-title: Restrict tokens
 pcx_content_type: concept
+title: Restricting token use
-weight: 13
+weight: 6
 ---

-# Restrict token use
+# Restricting token use

-API tokens can be restricted at runtime in two ways:
+API Tokens can be restricted at runtime in two ways:

 1. [IP Address Range Filtering](#ip-address-range-filtering)
 2. [Time To Live (TTL) constraints](#time-to-live)